Join the Great Dane Care Newsletter!

 • Age is a sensible factor considering that the likelihood of sickness and other issues rises with age.

 • Location factors into the average cost of veterinary care for your region.
-Higher cost areas lead to higher veterinary bills, and in turn high insurance premiums.
+Higher cost areas lead to higher veterinary bills and high insurance premiums.

 To explain how I arrived at these cost estimates, let’s walk through a few sample quotes.

-Because Embrace pet insurance was kind enough to publish a Great Dane specific page indicating that their average customers pay between $39 – $56 per month to insure their Great Dane, I decided to start with getting a quote from them first.
+Because Embrace insurance was kind enough to publish a Dane-specific page indicating that their average customers pay between $39 – $56 per month to insure their Great Dane, I decided to start with getting a quote from them first!

 The other factors that I entered into the estimate were as follows: